Kylie Jenner ‘KUWTK’ Spin-Off Show An Attempt To Break Away From Kardashians?

 Kendall Jenner Robbed By Someone She Knew?
 Kardashians Targeted For Theft Again

-Obsessed with my @fashionnova set ????Get it at FashionNova.com ???? #ad
+Obsessed with my @fashionnova set????Get it at FashionNova.com???? #ad

 A post shared by Kylie (@kyliejenner) on

-In the meantime, you can keep up with Kylie Jenner on Keeping Up With The Kardashians.
+In the meantime, you can keep up with Kylie Jenner on Keeping Up with the Kardashians.
 Season 13 is currently airing on E!
 Sundays at 9 p.m.

 Would you watch Kylie Jenner’s new spin-off show?
 Comment below!